 Is mayonnaise dairy free?
-May 26, 2011Posted by Melonie Gallegos in : Is It or Isn't It? , add a comment
+May 26, 2011Posted by Melonie Gallegos in : Is It or Isn't It? , 1 comment so far

 Mayo is typically made with eggs and a lot of oil making it both lactose an gluten free.
 This is a great base for salad dressings like thousand island and sauces like my favorite chipotle mmmm.